mbeg-dev/drec/README.md

 ### Other software process configuration

-Supervisord can be used to configure process for any cmd based software.
+Supervisor can be used to configure process for any cmd based software.
 If drec software doesn't support some functionality or communication protocol but some other cmd based software does than it's possible to configure process to download disturbance records.
 Example bellow is for lftp application.

-***Supervisord process configuration file***
+***Supervisor process configuration file***

 ```
 [program:lftp_SS_110_20_kV_substation_name]